mendersoftware/mender-mcu-integration/README.md

 ![Mender logo](https://github.com/mendersoftware/mender/raw/master/mender_logo.png)

+## Project Status

+This repository is a work in progress.
+As we continue development, features and functionality may evolve significantly.

 ## Getting started

+Since the project is under active development, we recommend watching the repository or checking back regularly for updates.
+Detailed documentation and usage instructions will be provide d as the project progresses.

 To start using Mender, we recommend that you begin with the Getting started section in [the Mender documentation](https://docs.mender.io/).